davidgrobertson/SMDR/index.md

 Included at present are the minimization condition for the VEV at 3-loop order with 4-loop QCD effects, the Higgs pole mass at 2-loop order with 3-loop QCD and top-quark Yukawa effects, the top-quark pole mass at 4-loop order in QCD with full 2-loop electroweak effects, the W- and Z-boson pole and Breit-Wigner masses and the Fermi decay constant at full 2-loop orders, the fine structure constant and weak mixing angle, and all known contributions to renormalization group equations and threshold matching relations for the gauge couplings, fermion masses and Yukawa couplings.

 The code is written in C, and may be linked from C or C++.
-SMDR is free software, released under the GPL.
+SMDR is free software, released under the [GPL](http://www.gnu.org/licenses/gpl-3.0.html).

-The authors are Stephen P. Martin and David G. Robertson.
+The authors are [Stephen P. Martin](https://www.niu.edu/spmartin) and [David G. Robertson](https://faculty.otterbein.edu/drobertson).
 The paper announcing SMDR is available from the arXiv.org preprint archive as [1907.02500](https://arxiv.org/abs/1907.02500).

 SMDR includes copies of the [TSIL](https://davidgrobertson.github.io/TSIL) and [3VIL](https://davidgrobertson.github.io/3VIL) libraries of utilities for the numerical calculation of dimensionally regularized two-loop self-energy integrals and three-loop vacuum integrals, respectively.

-SMDR subsumes and replaces our earlier program SMH, which only calculated the Higgs pole mass.
+SMDR subsumes and replaces our earlier program SMH, which calculated the Higgs pole mass.

 This material is based upon work supported by the National Science Foundation under Grant PHY-1719273.
 The work of DGR was supported in part by a grant from the Ohio Supercomputer Center.